Pomodoro Sauce

 - Olive Oil – Extra virgin olive oil is the best for a nice, clean taste.
 But you can always use canola oil or vegetable oil instead.

-But you can use basically any heirloom tomato. - Basil – You can’t have Italian without basil.
-Use as much or as little as you’d like, but remember that this herb has a pretty strong flavor!
+But you can use basically any heirloom tomato. - Basil – What is Pomodoro sauce without basil?!
+Use as much or as little as you’d like, but remember that this herb has a pretty strong flavor.

 Tips for a Perfectly Smooth Sauce